SiliconLabs/wisun-br-linux/README.md

 [7]: https://wi-sun.org/cyber-security-certificates/

+# Running your dhcp server on the same host as `wsbrd`

+If you choose to run your dhcp server on the same host as `wsbrd` you will have to create a tap interface:

+    sudo ip tuntap add mode tap tap0

+You also have to give this interface an address in the subnet you have configured on your dhcp server:

+    sudo ip addr add 2001:db8::1 dev tap0

+Bring up the interface, this will add a route to the Wi-SUN network:

+    sudo ip link set up dev tap0

+To keep things clean, we suggest to disable SLAAC on the TAP interface (also make sure you have `tun_autoconf` set to `false` in your `wsbrd.conf`):

+    sudo sysctl net.ipv6.conf.tap0.accept_ra=0

+Copy the example configuration:

+    sudo cp examples/dhcpd.conf /etc/dhcp/dhcpd.conf

+Start your DHCP server:

+    sudo sytemctl start dhcpd6.service

+Configure `wsbrd` to use a tap interface named `tap0`:

+    tun_device = tun0
+    use_tap = false

+Launch `wsbrd`.

 # Running `wsbrd` without Root Privileges

 It is possible to launch `wsbrd` without root privileges.
 First, ensure you have